klahnakoski/Block-Scoped-Exception-Handlers/README.md

 Solution
 --------

-I would like Python to have a bare `except` statement, which applies from that line, to the end of enclosing block.
+I would like Python to have a bare `except` statement, which applies from statement, to the end of enclosing block.
 Here is the same example using the new syntax:

     def process_todo(todo):
         except Exception, e: